wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 * Pepper in some special characters (e.g. space to underscore, _s_ to _5_, `l` to `|` or `1`)

-Don't go too overboard with the special characters - you do still need to remember this thing, and the more passphrases you have, the harder that'll get.
+Don't go too overboard with the special characters - you do still need to remember this, and the more passphrases you have, the harder that'll get.
 Bear in mind that if you're doing character substitutions, just a few go a long way.
-The usual [correct horse battery staple](https://xkcd.com/936/) advice applies here -- though the entropy calculation is thrown off if you're using a phrase that might appear in, say, your chat logs or a list of famous quotes.
-Hence the suggestion to adjust the phrasing.
+The usual [correct horse battery staple](https://xkcd.com/936/) advice applies -- though the overall entropy will be lower if you're using a phrase that might appear in, say, your chat logs or a list of famous quotes (hence the suggestion to adjust the phrasing).

-Once you've picked a passphrase, practice typing it in.
+Once you've picked a passphrase, practice typing it in many times.
 There are two password boxes, so you can switch between typing it into the first and second box over and over, and it'll tell you if you got it right each time.
-Practice typing it in correctly ten times in a row, then get up, get some water, check Twitter, come back in five or ten minutes, and practice it again.
-I cannot tell you how many times I've come up with a brilliant passphrase and completely blanked on it the next day; you want to make extra sure this won't happen.
+Practice typing it in correctly ten times in a row, then get up, get some water, check some blogs, come back in five or ten minutes, and practice it again.
+I cannot tell you how many times I've come up with a brilliant passphrase and completely blanked on it the next day; you want to make sure this doesn't happen to you.

 Once you kick off the install process, it'll also ask you to choose a username and password for your root user.
-This is mostly just a physical security measure; even so, I encourage you to use a strong password or passphrase here.
+This is mostly just a physical security measure, since (due to Qubes's [passwordless sudo](https://www.qubes-os.org/doc/vm-sudo/)) the user password is mostly just used for logging in or unlocking the screen; even so, I encourage you to use a strong passphrase here.

-Bear in mind that at some point in the lifespan of this laptop you will be typing in your login password much more often than your disk encryption password, meaning the former is much more likely to eventually be caught by surveillance; for this and other reasons, I encourage you not to reuse either password/passphrase, and not to use the same one for both of these uses.
-On the subject of cameras: I've made a habit of tilting my laptop screen forward to partially cover my fingers as I type in passwords; I encourage you to do the same.
-This is only really important for disk, user, and password manager passphrases, of course: once you're logged in, you can just enter everything else using your password manager.
+Something to bear in mind: You will be typing in your login passphrase much more often than your disk encryption passphrase, and you are more likely to have to type the login passphrase in public.
+Of the two, the login passphrase is much more likely to eventually be caught by surveillance.
+For these and other reasons, I encourage you not to reuse passphrases.
+It's not so hard to come up with three distinct ones, and that's all you really need: one each for disk encryption, user login, and your password manager.
+The password manager can take care of remembering everything else for you.

+Also, on the subject of passphrases and cameras: When I type in passwords, I've made a habit of tilting my laptop screen forward to partially cover my fingers as I type; I encourage you to do the same.
+This is not a bulletproof solution (it turns out a lot can be inferred [from shoulder movement alone](https://arxiv.org/pdf/2010.12078.pdf)) but it raises the attack's difficulty level non-negligibly.

 After installation finishes, the installer will prompt you to reboot.
 After reboot you'll be prompted for post-install configuration.
-The defaults are fine here.
+The default settings are fine here.
 In particular, you really want a USB qube.
-If you opt for updates over Tor, bear in mind that they will go much slower.
-They also (as mentioned above) aren't really necessary unless trying to hide the fact that you're using Qubes from your ISP and their associates.
+If you opt for updates over Tor, bear in mind that they will be slow.
+They also (as mentioned above) aren't really necessary unless trying to hide the fact that you're using Qubes from your ISP and their associates, but don't mind them seeing you regularly connect to Tor.

 # First Backups

-After login, before doing anything else, make a full system backup.
-You can do this through the Qube Manager.
-Next, update all your Qubes (including those with "no known available updates").
-Then make another backup.
+After login, before doing anything else, update all your Qubes templates, including those with "no known available updates".
+Then reboot (since you probably updated dom0) and try to update again.

+Once you're sure everything's up to date, make a full system backup.
 If you ever want to "factory reset" a qube (e.g. after plugging in a dubious USB device), these backups will let you do that.

 # Configuration